Responsible preparedness: prep smart not hard.

 When do you NOT need duct tape?
 That's what we would like to know.
 You may not know when or why you're going to need a good roll of duct tape, but you're definitely going to need it at some point or another.

 Keep yourself clean and comfortable in the case of a stressful emergency situation.
-Hygiene items are important, of couse, including soap and shampoo.
+Hygiene items are important, of course, including soap and shampoo.
 (Make sure you have a stock of feminine hygiene items as well).
 But also have some good socks, underwear, and comfy clothes on hand.
 It's good to have a dry-and-ready extra outfit, just in case.

 You don't have to liquidate all of your assets, but it's smart to have some cash on hand.
 Keep cash in a waterproof bag.
 While you're at it, keep a s et of laminated emergency numbers and some change in there as well.
 You never know when you might need it.

-A First Aid kit is a no-brainer when it comes to preparing... for anything.
+A first aid kit is a no-brainer when it comes to preparing... for anything.
 But you'd be surprised how many households don't keep medical supplies on hand.
 Make sure your kit has the following basics in it:

 Don’t want to be left in the dark in the case of a power outage?
 Consider investing in a home battery, your own secured energy source you can tap into whenever the grid goes down.